fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 11: Mar 29--Apr 2
 We're reading this book to critique its use of history, not because it's "right" (you can decide for yourself how much you agree or disagree with it).
 The book's goal is to offer a critique of capitalism, but that's beside the point for us.
-OUR goal is to apply our discussion about "what history is for" to this point to this specific text, which has a very particular way of using history.
-Critically thinking through how history is used here will help us be more informed readers when we see history invoked in any context.
+OUR goal is to apply the Maza book on how we should approach history to this specific text, which has a very particular way of using history.
+Thinking through how history is used here will help us be more informed and critical readers when we see history invoked in any context.

-For each week, you'll have a couple chapters to read and will submit a reading reflection on the assigned pages.
-I will offer a few guiding questions for you to respond to, but you should feel free to address whatever aspects of the chapters are most interesting to you provided that you're making it clear to me that you're keeping up with the readings.
+For each week, you'll have about 3 chapters to read.
+The number of pages per week seems high but the book is a quick read and we're not reading it to learn specific information.
+To keep on track, you'll submit a reading reflection on the assigned pages at the end of each week, and that will be your only assignment.
+I will offer a few guiding questions for you to respond to, but you should feel free to address whatever aspects of the chapters are most interesting to you---provided that you're making it clear to me that you're keeping up with the readings.

 - Patel and Moore, _Seven Cheap Things_, Introduction, 1--43.
 - Patel and Moore, _Seven Cheap Things_, 1: Cheap Nature, 44--63.
+- Patel and Moore, _Seven Cheap Things_, 2: Cheap Money, 64--90.

 ## Week 12: Apr 5--9
-- Patel and Moore, _Seven Cheap Things_, 2: Cheap Money, 64--90.
 - Patel and Moore, _Seven Cheap Things_, 3: Cheap Work, 91--110.

-## Week 13: Apr 12--16
 - Patel and Moore, _Seven Cheap Things_, 4: Cheap Care, 111--137.
 - Patel and Moore, _Seven Cheap Things_, 5: Cheap Food, 138--160.

-## Week 14: Apr 19--23
+## Week 13: Apr 12--16
 - Patel and Moore, _Seven Cheap Things_, 6: Cheap Energy, 161--179.
 - Patel and Moore, _Seven Cheap Things_, 7: Cheap Lives, 180--201.

-## Week 15: May 26--30
 - Patel and Moore, _Seven Cheap Things_, Conclusion, 202--212.

+## Week 14: Apr 19--23
 - John W. W. Zeise, "[Et in Arcadia Ego](https://lareviewofbooks.org/article/et-in-arcadia-ego/)", _Los Angeles Review of Books_, December 16, 2017.
-- Final essay explanation video (applying the course to reviewing Patel and Moore)
+- Reviewing the use of history in _Seven Cheap Things_

+## Week 15: May 26--30

 ## Week 16: May  3--7
 - What is History For?
 Lecture and lecture quiz/response
+- Final essay explanation video (applying the course to reviewing Patel and Moore)

 ## All course work due by FRIDAY May 14!